Lisa MacLeod

-Lisa Anne MacLeod ECO (born 1974) is a Canadian politician who has represented Nepean in the Legislative Assembly of Ontario.
-Elected in 2018, MacLeod is a member of the Progressive Conservative (PC) Party.
+Lisa Anne MacLeod ECO (born 1974) is a Canadian politician who represented Nepean in the Legislative Assembly of Ontario.
+Elected in 2006, MacLeod is a member of the Progressive Conservative (PC) Party.
 She previously served as the Ontario minister of children, community and social services from 2018 to 2019 and Ontario minister of heritage, sport, tourism and culture industries from 2019 to 2022.

+On September 13, 2024, it was announced that MacLeod would not be seeking re-election in the 2025 election.

 Background

 MacLeod was born on October 29, 1974, in New Glasgow, Nova Scotia.
 She went to St. Francis Xavier University, where she obtained a degree in political science.
 In 1998, she moved to Ottawa with a goal of becoming involved in politics.
 She worked as an assistant to Ottawa City Councillor Jan Harder and as a riding assistant to federal Member of Parliament (MP) Pierre Poilievre.

 She is married to Joseph Varner and they have one daughter, Victoria.
 Varner was a candidate in the 2003 provincial election but lost to Richard Patten.

 In 2022, MacLeod revealed that she had been dealing with depression since 2014, and had also been diagnosed with bipolar disorder and a metabolic condition, which requires her to take life long medications.
 She described it as a "mental health crisis".